allenai/s2orc-doc2json/README.md

-# Convert scientific PDFs to S2ORC JSON
+# Convert scientific papers to S2ORC JSON

 This project is a part of [S2ORC](https://github.com/allenai/s2orc).
 For S2ORC, we convert PDFs to JSON using Grobid and a custom TEI.XML to JSON parser.
-That TEI.XML to JSON parser is being made available here on its own.
+That TEI.XML to JSON parser (`pdf2json`) is made available here.
+We additionally process LaTeX dumps from arXiv.
+That parser (`tex2json`) is also made available here.

-The S2ORC github page includes a JSON schema, but it may be easier to understand that schema based on the python classes in `pdf2json/s2orc.py`.
+The S2ORC github page includes a JSON schema, but it may be easier to understand that schema based on the python classes in `doc2json/s2orc.py`.

 This custom JSON schema is also used for the [CORD-19](https://github.com/allenai/cord19) project, so those who have interacted with CORD-19 may find this format familiar.

-Note: in S2ORC, we also do several other things which are *not* included in this utility:
+Note: in S2ORC and CORD-19, we also do several other things which are *not* included in this utility:
 - Linking bibliography entries to other papers in S2ORC
-- Provide LaTeX parses for select arXiv papers
+- Parse JATS XML files (format used by PubMed Central and others)

 We may eventually make these components available as well, but no promises.